 This offset attenuator can be used with any VHF transceiver or scanner radio that has a removable antenna.
 Provisions for attaching to sets with integral antennas (such as the Alinco DJ-C1T and DJ-S11T) are not included.
 The receiver must have sufficient frequency coverage to permit tuning it 4 MHz away from the hunt frequency.
 If your hand-held does not have an extended range receiver (the Radio Shack HTX-202 is an example), substitute a 2 MHz oscillator.
 To save time while transmitter hunting, program both the transmitter frequency and the offset frequency into receiveer memories so you can switch back and forth quickly.

-Offset attenuator operation may be degraded on frequencies than are an exact multiple of the oscillator, such as 144.0 and 148.0 MHz.
+Offset attenuator operation may be degraded when receiving frequencies that are an exact multiple of the oscillator, such as 144.0 and 148.0 MHz.
 If there is a strong communication or paging transmitter that offsets onto the frequency you are monitoring, you may experience cross-modulation interference.
 An example would be QRM from NOAA weather radio on 162.55 MHz when you are hunting a 146.55 MHz signal by listening on 150.55 MHz.
 This effect is worse with odd multiples of the oscillator frequency and oscillators below 4 MHz.

 Avoid transmitting through this attenuator.
 Your antenna will emit strong spurious signals and you may burn out D1.
 Set the power output down to the lowest possible level on your hand-held.
 Fortunately, if you forget and cause a failure, repairs are easy and inexpensive.